rivas-lab/public-resources/uk_biobank/README.md

   browser, the variant was multiallelic, the allele frequencies differ drastically between UKB and gnomAD, or other signs that the array genotypes may not be accurate relative to the annotation.

+## UK Biobank summary statistics

+This directory contains summary statistics for UK Biobank data using only directly genotyped variants.

+## `column_descripitions`

+This file contains column descriptions.

+## `variant_filter_table.tsv`
+This file has statistics for variants on the arrays plus information for variant filtering.